planetscale/planetscale-node/README.md

 # planetscale-node

 ⚠️ Do not use this package.
-It is from PlanetScale's early beta and no longer necessary.
-To use PlanetScale with a Node.js application, follow our [Node.js guide](https://planetscale.com/docs/tutorials/connect-nodejs-app).
-PlanetScale is MySQL compatible and you can expect it to work with any MySQL node compatible library.
-For applications that require edge (http) connectivity, we recommend [database.js](https://github.com/planetscale/database-js) ⚠️
+It is from PlanetScale's early beta and no longer necessary. ⚠️

+- To use PlanetScale with a Node.js application, follow our [Node.js guide](https://planetscale.com/docs/tutorials/connect-nodejs-app).
+- PlanetScale is MySQL compatible and you can expect it to work with any MySQL node compatible library.
+- For applications that require edge (http) connectivity, we recommend [database.js](https://github.com/planetscale/database-js)

+⚠️ The rest of the readme is for archival purposes only. ⚠️

 ## Installation